 Calvin recalled the Reformation to its proper mission.
-In opposition to the practice of the other Reformers, he emphasised the complete independence, and yet interdependence of Church and State. [...]
+In opposition to the practice of the other reformers, he emphasised the complete independence, and yet interdependence of Church and State. [...]
 On his return to Geneva in 1541 Calvin persuaded the authorities to accept his Ordinances as the form of government in religion. [...]
 This theoretical autonomy of the Church was in some measure deceptive.
 The State still intervened in religious discipline through lay members of the Consistory, which governed the Church but had no coercive jurisdiction. [...]
 So began, with the aid of the State authorities, a system of religious regimentation which turned Geneva into a by-word for intolerance [...].
 There was clearly to be close cooperation between Church and State, despite their theoretical autonomy. [...]
 In one case a woman was prosecuted for kneeling by her husband's grave and saying 'Requiescat in pace'.
 Under Calvin's influence the Council also initiated several proceedings touching religious matters, such as the enforcement of the rules about attending sermons.
 Civil and ecclesiastical authority therefore combined to crush religious nonconformity. [...]
 The rigour of Calvinistic discipline is illustrated by the number of excommunications, which rose from only 80 for the four years 1551-4, to over 300 in 1559 alone.
+21

-After having taken into account the attitudes and deeds of other famous Reformed Swiss cities (Zürich and Berne), Kamen appears to be justified in asking the ultimate and obviously unavoidable question: 'Was the Reformation essentially intolerant?'
-And even if the answer would be partially negative, since despite the harsh standpoints expressed by several Reformers (including Luther, Calvin, Knox or Beza), the Reformation ultimately brought about the idea of tolerance as a subsequent development, one ought to emphasise that this development was indeed subsequent, i.e. virtually absent from sixteenth-century authentic Calvinism - at least in the genuinely strict sense of the term.
-With his ominous Declaratio orthodoxae fidei, written and published both in Latin and French in 1554, Calvin unfortunately became the choragus of his century's religiously intolerant Protestants.
-To quote only one example from this lamentably infamous work,
+After taking into account the attitudes and deeds of other famous Reformed Swiss cities (Zürich and Berne), Kamen seems to be justified in asking the ultimate and unavoidable question: 'Was the Reformation essentially intolerant?'
+And even if the answer would be partially negative, since despite the harsh standpoints expressed by several Reformers including Luther, Calvin, Knox or Beza, the Reformation ultimately brought about the idea of tolerance as a subsequent development, one ought to emphasise that this development was indeed subsequent, i.e. virtually absent from sixteenth-century Calvinism - at least in the strict sense of the term.
+With his ominous Declaratio orthodoxae fidei, written in 1554, Calvin unfortunately became the choragus of his century's religiously intolerant Protestants.
+In the very same year Theodore Beza, at the time professor of Greek at Lausanne, wrote his De haereticis a civili magistratu puniendis, 'a systematic attack on the doctrine of toleration, which he was to describe a few years later as "diabolical" (vere diabolicum dogma).'22 To say the least, the idea of tolerance was not peculiarly a Calvinistic invention, although Calvin himself was given the chance to learn more about it during his stay in Strassburg between 1538 and 1541.